ericandrewlewis/https-http2-and-wordpress/README.md

 [nghttp2](https://nghttp2.org/) includes an HTTP/2 proxy, which is the least invasive way to support the protocol today.

+The HTTP/2 organization lists [a horde of other implementations](https://github.com/http2/http2-spec/wiki/Implementations).

 ## How to test HTTPS and HTTP/2 locally?

 To set up HTTPS a self-signed TLS certificate will be required, here's [a guide](http://www.akadia.com/services/ssh_test_certificate.html).